Is Integral Pelvic Therapy® (IPT®) the same as de-armouring or yoni release?

 What if I’m pregnant?

 If you are pregnant IPT sessions can still be very beneficial.
-In this case to ensure optimum safety for you and your child we refer you to the IPT Practitioners that are also qualified as a midwife; at the moment that is Martine Boerma and Daphne van der Putten.
+In this case to ensure optimum safety for you and your child we refer you to the IPT Practitioners that are also qualified as a midwife; at the moment that is Martine Boerma, Flo Jolydelotbiniere, Aster Hermans and Kristel Winters.
 12 weeks after giving birth, it can also be very beneficial to have pelvic work done; this can be provided by any certified IPT Practitioner.
 Although we are convinced this work can benefit birth, note there is no scientific prove of this statement (yet).
 At all times we will work with utmost care, love and skills; creating the best possible outcome for you and your baby.
 However, we can not be held responsible for any outcome that might with your birth.

 What effects may I notice after Integral Pelvic Therapy?

-Women often describe a feeling of awareness and a sense of well-being in their core, while before this area felt “not alive”, numb or hardly sensitive.
+We often hear back that people have a feeling of awareness and a sense of well-being in their core, while before this area felt “not alive”, numb or hardly sensitive.
 The body can suddenly feel pleasurable and even sensations of orgasmic states can occur.
 These orgasmic states are very different from the well known peak orgasms, which of course are fine, but makes the tissue senseless when rubbed with too much aggression.
-After pelvic care sessions, women report to feel more relaxed and in their centre.
+After pelvic care sessions, people report to feel more relaxed and in their centre.
 On a clinical level, pelvic work increases blood flow, energy flow and more strength in the pelvic muscles.
 Also the symptoms of pelvic issues may be partially or totally relieved.

 Is an IPT session painful?

 The pelvic massage is gentle and respectful, following the lead of the body.
 The pressure is soft, compared with the pressure one could give on the eyeballs.
 Although IPT is gentle, the pressure might feel more harsh due to the stored emotions in the tissue.
-The response of a woman’s body and her consent, guides the depth and direction of the hands-on work.
+The response of the body and its consent, guides the depth and direction of this hands-on work.

 What types of pelvic symptoms may be addressed by IPT?